EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Introduction

 The remainder of this paper is organized as follows: Section \ref{sec:meth} describes the methodology.
 Section \ref{sec:multi} details the design and implementation of the system.
-Section \ref{sec:eval} outlines the experimental setup and evaluation cases.
-Section \ref{sec:result} presents the results and discusses the study’s limitations and shortcomings.
+Section \ref{sec:eval} outlines the experimental setup, evaluation cases, and metrics.
+Section \ref{sec:result} presents the ablation study, results, and discusses the study’s limitations and shortcomings.
 Finally, Section \ref{sec:conc} concludes the paper and proposes directions for future work.